Skip to Main Content Skip to Footer Content

 Related Topic: What Percentage of Ticks Carry Lyme Disease?

-These are the best ways to protect your yard from ticks and prevent tick bites at home and beyond:
+Here are some of the best ways to protect your yard from ticks and prevent tick bites at home and beyond:

 • Wear protective clothing when you’re outside.
 This includes long sleeves, pants, and closed-toe shoes.

-• Use tick repellants when visiting “tick country,” such as wooded areas, mountains, meadows, grasslands, and brush.
+• Use tick repellents when visiting “tick country” like wooded areas, mountains, meadows, grasslands, and brush.

 • Keep landscaping well maintained (weeds pulled, shrubs trimmed, and grass mowed).